gnumber13/fastapi_webpage/README.md

 | deploy proper unittests for next major refactoring of the python code                                             | not planned           | better debugging and maintainability |

 #### Quickfixes
-  - set /home to root
+  - [solved] set /home to root
-  - set "fastapi is running" response to /test
+  - [solved] set "fastapi is running" response to /test